Harish-918/Expense-Tracker/README.md

 The **Expense Tracker** is a full-stack application that allows users to track their expenses.
 It consists of a **frontend** built with **React** and a **backend** powered by **Express.js** and **MongoDB**.
 The app provides functionality to add, edit, delete, and display expenses.
 It also displays a visual breakdown of expenses by category using charts.

+## Problem Statement
+Managing personal finances can be a daunting task.
+Many individuals struggle to track their daily expenses, leading to difficulty in budgeting and understanding where their money is going.
+Without an organized system for tracking spending, it becomes challenging to manage finances effectively and make informed financial decisions.
+The Expense Tracker application aims to solve this problem by providing an easy-to-use, intuitive tool for tracking expenses.
+It allows users to add, modify, and delete expenses, as well as visualize their spending patterns through a pie chart, helping them stay on top of their financial goals.

 ## Features

 - **Add Expense**: Users can add new expenses with a title, amount, and category.